 Hospice Care In Tanzania

-The Selian model of home hospice care is being replicated throughout Tanzania.
-16 new hospice programs have been started in the past 5 years through a USAID grant.
-Selian serves as the clinical training center for these new programs.
-Zimbabwe is currently ramping up home hospice care as well, using the Selian model.
-The Namibian government has also shown interest in the Selian model.
+The Selian model of home hospice care has been replicated throughout Tanzania.
+16 new hospice programs were started from 2006 - 2010 through a USAID grant.
+Selian has served as a clinical training center for these new hospice programs, and they continue to train hospice and palliative care professionals and volunteers from around the region.
 The influence of Selian hospice is spreading not just in their own service area, but throughout Tanzania and even elsewhere in Africa.